-The next edition will be published in November 2022.
+The issue 46 will be published in November 2022.

-You will then receive edition number 46 for the price of 25 euros, and will be granted full access to the website content until 31 December.
+You can already order it and you will be granted full access to the website content until 31 December.

 Military history is in the spotlight this year.
 While a first study attempts to restore the way of life and the identity of the soldiers of the Spanish garrison of Monaco, installed in the Principality between 1605 and 1641 within the framework of the Spanish protectorate, another article tells the story of the military career of Prince Honoré III at the head of the regiment of Monaco, in the French army, between 1739 and 1749, during the War of the Austrian Succession.